Yeshivah College, Australia: In the community

-Yeshivah scores top VCE results for a non-selective boys only school.
+Yeshivah scores top VCE results for a non-selective boys-only school.

-The Yeshivah College is part of a larger network of facilities of the Yeshivah Centre, which include a youth movement, Jewish studies classes, day camps, and many other initiatives for Melbourne's wider Jewish community.
+The Yeshivah College is part of a larger network of facilities of the Yeshivah Centre, which includes a youth movement, Jewish studies classes, day camps, and many other initiatives for Melbourne's wider Jewish community.

 The Melbourne Lubavitch community is part of a larger Haredi community based in Melbourne.

 Controversies

-The college received criticism for its handling of reported child abuse in the 1990s, it has also been lauded for its efforts to reach out to victims and for the strength of its child protection policies at the present.
-In 2015 Yeshivah established a groundbreaking redress scheme for victims years before any other Jewish school and predating the National Redress Scheme.
+While the college received criticism for its handling of reported child abuse in the 1990s, it has also been lauded for its efforts to reach out to victims and for the strength of its child protection policies at the present.
+In 2015, Yeshivah established a groundbreaking redress scheme for victims years before any other Jewish school and predating the National Redress Scheme.

 The college was investigated by the Australian Royal Commission into Institutional Responses to Child Sexual Abuse, for alleged abuses that occurred during the tenure of Rabbi Avrohom Glick, where Glick served as Principal in the 1980s and 1990s.
-In 2015 Glick resigned from all posts at Yeshivah College.
+In 2015, Glick resigned from all posts at Yeshivah College.
 He also tendered his resignation from the spiritual committee of the Yeshivah Centre.